karmic64/nsfid/README.md

 You may also use "sub-IDs" to provide a greater level of granularity.
 The names of sub-IDs start and end with parentheses and act identically to any other driver name.

 Any text on a line following a `#` are comments and are ignored.

-## Information file format
-You may also supply an `.nfo` file, which is not used by the program but can be used to provide detailed information on a driver to those who are curious.

-While obviously this means there is no "standard" format, this is what I personally recommend and use in `nes.nfo`:
-- Driver name as listed in the configuration file.
-- `   NAME:`, the full name of the driver.
-Driver names within the configuration file should not be unwieldy to use or read, so using this field allows you to have a simpler functional name while still allowing complete documentation.
-- ` AUTHOR:`, the programmer(s) of the driver.
-If you are using their name as the driver name, then you really don't need to create an entry in the info file that only contains an author tag.
-- `COMMENT:`, any other miscellaneous info, such as your justification for determining the author of a driver, production notes, links to information on the driver or where the driver can be found for download.